dingusagar/pyautoeasy/README.md

 More about ScreenPoint
 =============
-A ScreenPoint object represents a point in your screen with (x,y) cordinates specified in the `pos` argument in the constructor.
+* A ScreenPoint object represents a point in your screen with (x,y) cordinates specified in the `pos` argument in the constructor.

 `point1 = ScreenPoint(pos=(34, 78))`

-We can use the ScreenPoint object to move the curser there, click on that point, type something there, right click on that point etc.
+* We can use the ScreenPoint object to move the curser there, click on that point, type something there, right click on that point etc.
-These are achived by using the following methods :
+These operations can be done easily by using the following methods :
 ```
 point1 = ScreenPoint(pos=(34, 78))
 point1.click_here() # click on this point